How to Start a Blog in 2020

-So you want to launch a blog, and preferably not “just another wordpress blog”.
-You want a blog that inspires you, won’t fall apart or slow you down, and readers will love to come back to over and over again.
+So you want to launch a blog, and preferably not “just another WordPress blog”.
+You want a blog that inspires you, won’t fall apart or slow you down, and readers will love to come back to, over and over again.

 Hello.
 You’re in the right place.

-Whether you’re trying out blogging for the first time or an old-timer who fell off the wagon for a while and want to get back into blogging, the concept of starting a new blog can be quite overwhelming.
+Whether you’re trying out blogging for the first time or an old-timer who fell off the wagon for a while and wants to get back into blogging, the concept of starting a new blog can be quite overwhelming.
 In fact, the whole process is probably making you want to quit before you even began!

 As a side story, I have been blogging for 18 years (say what?!) and have built a career and a business around blogging and designing blogs.
 Read my story here.
 A lot of people come to me for help because they think that only a blog “expert” or a web designer can set up a blog.